On Founding One of Literature’s Most Beautiful Collections

 Why did Jacques Schiffrin choose to give his collection the name Pléiade?
 According to his son André, it was his father’s Russian origins that were the deciding factor: “The name did not come from either Greek mythology or from the French Renaissance, but from a group of classical Russian poets” in Pushkin’s circle whom Jacques Schiffrin admired.
 Alice Kaplan and Philippe Roussin, however, offer a different explanation, but one also linked to the Russian origins of the collection’s founder: “Schiffrin’s Pléiade was from the Russian pléiada, and according to oral tradition at Gallimard, it meant ‘to package up’: The books would be beautifully produced.”

 When he founded the Pléiade, Schiffrin’s idea was to make the greatest literary works in the world available to as many people as possible in an accessible format.
 Schiffrin wished to make quality more generally available by targeting the Pléiade collection at a broad readership rather than producing books only for the elite.
-As André Schiffrin noted, “the Pléiade Proust would be less expensive to buy than all the volumes in the regular editions, for example.”“I wanted to create something useful and practical, you see. …And since I also loved books, I was determined that they be as beautiful as possible.
-That’s all there is to it.”
+As André Schiffrin noted, “the Pléiade Proust would be less expensive to buy than all the volumes in the regular editions, for example.”

 In addition to making works of great literary quality widely accessible, Jacques Schiffrin also wished to make his Pléiade editions physically beautiful.
 The books were and continue to be printed on paper used for bibles and are wonderfully illustrated, in particular by Russian painters living in Paris in exile.
 In 1933, an advertisement in one of the leading French literary reviews, the Nouvelle Revue Française, described the typography used in the Pléiade editions in detail: